Workers’ Memorial Day, 28.4.16: Remember the Dead, Fight Like Hell for the Living!

 Posted on 27th April 2016

-Our work as industrial disease lawyers makes us acutely aware of the consequences of employers’ disregard for the health and safety of their workers as we represent those who, through no fault of their own, develop serious and sometimes fatal illnesses, caused by their working conditions.
+Our work as asbestos and mesothelioma compensation lawyers makes us acutely aware of the consequences of employers’ disregard for the health and safety of their workers as we represent those who, through no fault of their own, develop serious and sometimes fatal illnesses, caused by their working conditions.

 For example, according to the Health & Safety Executive (HSE) there were 2,538 deaths in the UK, in 2013, from the asbestos-related cancer mesothelioma alone.
 Each year around 13,000 deaths from occupational lung disease and cancer are estimated to have been caused by past exposure, primarily to chemicals and dusts, at work (this estimate includes the mesothelioma deaths mentioned above).

 Many of our clients’ cases relate to historical negligence, sometimes decades ago, but UK workers continue to be exposed to grave hazards at work.

 International Workers’ Memorial Day is held on 28th April each year, the aim being to remember all those killed through work whilst at the same time ensuring that such tragedies are not repeated.
 The trade union movement say this can best be done by building trade union organisation, and campaigning for stricter enforcement with higher penalties for breaches of health & safety laws.